Chemical Agents in Health and Social Care

 Effects of Chemicals

-Any chemical that has the potential to cause harm is called a hazardous or dangerous chemical.
+Any chemical that has the potential to cause harm is called a hazardous chemical.
 Such chemicals may:

 • cause health effects, for example be a respiratory sensitiser or skin irritant or sensitiser;